 Since 2013 she´s been working with Moose Anger Management and Healing Anger.
-Her work focusses on the complexities that surround unsatisfactory relationships, with those that want to transform anger into personal growth and intimacy.
+Her work focuses on the complexities that surround unsatisfactory relationships, with those that want to transform anger into personal growth and intimacy.
 In 2015 Alejandra became a certified professional coach (ICF) to bring an additional perspective to assist her clients.
 In 2016 Alejandra completed a Master of Clinical Psychology degree.

 Through conversations with Alejandra, clients gain new perspectives on the challenges facing them, which allows them to co-create a tailor-made process of change that focuses on their own resources and strengths.
 Having lived in 4 different countries, Alejandra´s clients appreciate her ability to work with cultural awareness, and transitions.